-Sound is a form of energy produced by the vibration of particles in a medium.
+A sound is a form of energy produced by the vibration of particles in a medium.
 Let us understand how sound waves are produced with the help of an example: In a drum, when drum sticks hit the drum, the outer membrane of the drum vibrates up and down.
 Whenever the drum membrane moves up it compresses the air just above it.
 While the air molecules expand when the drum membrane vibrates down.
-This compression and expansion of air produces a difference in air pressure.
-This pressure difference in air is carried like ripples in ponds and result in the production of sound by drum.
+This compression and expansion of air produce a difference in air pressure.
+This pressure difference in the air is carried like ripples in ponds and result in the production of sound by a drum.

-Why does sound waves need a medium for their propagation?
+Why do sound waves need a medium for their propagation?

 Now think how the sound produced by drums is heard by us?
 How is this transferred to our ears?
 Let us understand this with the help of an experiment.